The award-winning movie

 With more and more people living with dementia, with just over 850,000 people living with Alzheimer’s in the UK (the most common form) these movies show how reckonings with the disease in art are evolving.

 “The Father” is Florian Zeller’s film adaptation of his own play, starring Anthony Hopkins and Olivia Coleman.
 The film centres around a man struggling against the effects of dementia and his daughter’s efforts to help him.
-Many viewers have praised Zeller’s Oscar and Bafta winning screenplay for the subtle tricks to make the main character’s mounting disorientation feel first-hand for the audience with repeated shots and switching of actors to give the viewer a distorted sense of time.
+Many viewers have praised Zeller’s Oscar and Bafta winning screenplay for the subtle tricks.
+Making the main character’s mounting disorientation feel first-hand for the audience.
+This is through the repeated shots and switching of actors to give the viewer a distorted sense of time.
 This effect is not only a reminder of people’s experiences of Alzheimer’s, but also a glimpse into the experiences of their loved ones.

 Living with dementia